History of Dogs Victoria

 1872 National Show Melbourne

-But Australia was different.
-Because we were founded with independently governed States, we did not even have a Federal Parliament until 1901, let alone an Australian Kennel Club or Stud Book!
-The first dog show held in Victoria was held by the Council of the Acclimatisation Society in 1864.
-Additionally, dogs were included in the National Agricultural Society of Victoria's Show in 1872.
-This predated the Royal Melbourne Show.
+As previously outlined, the first dog show in Victoria was held by the Council of the Acclimatisation Society in 1864.
+The second reliably recorded Show was held by the National Agricultural Society of Victoria's Show in 1872.
+This pre-dated the Royal Melbourne Show.

-Around 1886 the Showgrounds in Flemington was given by Crown Grant to Trustees to the Royal Agricultural Society of Victoria (RASV).
-When purebred dogs were included, from 1918 these Royal Agricultural Show catalogues contained dog entries, together with their immediate parentage.
+Sadly, in-fighting within the VD&DS caused them to re-form as the Victorian Poultry and Kennel Club (VP&KC) which still exists today.
+Meanwhile, around 1886 the Showgrounds in Flemington was given by Crown Grant to Trustees of the Royal Agricultural Society of Victoria (RASV).
+From 1918 when pure breed dogs were included, the Royal Agricultural Show catalogues contained dog entries, together with their immediate parentage.